 - Cricut cutting machine

-- FREE cut file – down towards end of post!
+- FREE cut file – down towards the end of the post!

 - Oracal 651 vinyl – I used some oracal 651 and some Cricut glitter vinyl